 - The positive drug test is reported to the division Principal and Head of School by the CAC Health Office.
-The sample will be sent to an independent testing laboratory for verification; - The Principal informs the relevant counselor and the Assistant Principal of the test results: - The Principal contacts the parents to inform them of the initial positive test results.
+The sample will be sent to an independent testing laboratory for verification; - The Principal informs the relevant counselor and the Assistant Principal of the test results; - The Principal contacts the parents to inform them of the initial positive test results.
 If the test results are received at the end of the day, notification is delayed until the next school day.
-The parents are responsible for notifying the child; - Upon receipt of results of sample from the independent laboratory, the Principal will communicate the results to the parents and the parents will communicate the results to the child: - The Principal and counselor meet with the student and parents as soon as possible: - The principal will provide the family with a copy of the CAC Board Policy on "Drug and Alcohol Abuse by Students";
+The parents are responsible for notifying the child; - Upon receipt of results of a sample from the independent laboratory, the Principal will communicate the results to the parents and the parents will communicate the results to the child; - The Principal and counselor meet with the student and parents as soon as possible; - The principal will provide the family with a copy of the CAC Board Policy on "Drug and Alcohol Abuse by Students"; - A first positive drug test will result in a non-punitive support-based intervention: - Within 72 hours and at their own expense, the family must initiate a drug assessment conference with a qualified third party counselor.
+The family must provide documentation of this conference in order for the student to continue to attend CAC; - The family must sign a release allowing CAC and the chosen counselor to exchange pertinent information.
+The Principal will give parents a copy of this release; - The student must complete counseling sessions as detailed in an Individual Action Plan which will be developed by counselors, parents, the student and the administration;

-- tion:

-- student to continue to attend CAC:

-- copy of this release;

-- student and the administration:

-- for the remainder of the student's enrollment at CAC.

-- sion:

-- will result in a 3-day suspension and a repeat of these procedures;

-- A third positive drug test at any time during the student's career at CAC will result in expulsion:

-- until the appeal is resolved by the Board.
+- The student who has tested positive will be tested on a periodic basis for the remainder of the student's enrollment at CAC. - A second positive drug test during a single academic year will result in expulsion; - A second positive test or evidence of possession in subsequent academic years will result in a 3-day suspension and a repeat of these procedures; - A third positive drug test at any time during the student's career at CAC will result in expulsion; - In the event the parents request an appeal, no disciplinary action will be taken until the appeal is resolved by the Board.